siegerts/xiegerts.com/content/post/slack-app-bolt-python-amplify/index.md

 +++
-title = "Building and deploying a Slack app with Python, Bolt, and AWS Amplify" description = "Building and deploying a Slack app with AWS Amplify, Python, and Bolt"
+title = "Building and deploying a Slack app with Python, Bolt, and AWS Amplify" description = "Building and deploying a Slack app with AWS Amplify, Python, and Bolt."

 tags = [
     "development",